RasaHQ/rasa/docs/interactive_learning.rst

 ====================

-Interactive learning means giving feedback to your bot while you talk to it.
-It is a powerful tool!
-Interactive learning is a powerful way to explore what your bot can do, and the easiest way to fix any mistakes it makes.
-One advantage of machine learning based dialogue is that when your bot doesn't know how to do something yet, you can just teach it!
+In interactive learning mode, you provide feedback to your bot while you talk to it.
+This is a powerful way to explore what your bot can do, and the easiest way to fix any mistakes it makes.
+One advantage of machine learning-based dialogue is that when your bot doesn't know how to do something yet, you can just teach it!
-Some people are calling this `Software 2.0 <https://medium.com/@karpathy/software-2-0-a64152b37c35>`_.
+Some people call this `Software 2.0 <https://medium.com/@karpathy/software-2-0-a64152b37c35>`_.

 Load up an existing bot
 ^^^^^^^^^^^^^^^^^^^^^^^

-We have a basic working bot, and want to teach it by providing feedback on mistakes it makes.
+We have created some initial stories, and now want to improve our bot by providing feedback on mistakes it makes.

-Run the following to start interactive learning:
+Run the following command to start interactive learning:

 .. code-block:: bash